raizend1/MVA_CreditAnalysis/Readme.md

 # About the project
+This project uses multivariant methods to discover hidden features on the default of credit card clients Data Set

-# More detailed explanation on data
+# More detailed explanation on dataset used
 This research employed a binary variable, default payment (Yes = 1, No = 0), as the response variable.
 This study reviewed the literature and used the following 23 variables as explanatory variables: